Stigmella progama: Distribution

 This species is endemic to New Zealand.
 It has only been found in its type locality in the Humboldt Mountains in Otago at approximately 1200 m. above sea-level.

 Biology and behaviour

+Larvae of this species are leaf miners.
 Adults of this species are on the wing in January.
-The male of the species has yet to be collected.

 Conservation status

 This species has been classified as having the "Data Deficient" conservation status under the New Zealand Threat Classification System.